* Bank of China invests $10 bln via perpetual bond

 * Investment makes state-owned lender largest financier to deal

-* New financing reduces ChemChina's short-term debt burden (Adds details of financing, background)
+* New financing reduces ChemChina's short-term debt burden (Adds details of deal)

-HONG KONG, May 25 (Reuters) - ChemChina has raised $20 billion in perpetual bonds and preferred shares to finance its acquisition of Swiss seeds maker Syngenta, according to a regulatory filing by the state-owned Chinese company.
+HONG KONG, May 25 (Reuters) - ChemChina has raised $20 billion mainly in perpetual bonds to finance its purchase of Swiss seeds firm Syngenta, with Bank of China becoming the single largest investor providing half of that funding, according to a regulatory filing.

-ChemChina has restructured the financing of its Syngenta deal to take on more equity and reduce its short-term debt burden, but will still have nearly $20 billion in loans to refinance within 18 months, the filing shows.
+State-owned ChemChina, which took on short-term loans for the $44 billion acquisition, is restructuring the financing mix to reduce its debt burden by including more equity but will still have nearly $20 billion in loans to refinance within 18 months, the filing by ChemChina shows.

-Bank of China (BoC) has invested $10 billion via a perpetual bond, making the Chinese lender the single largest financier in the $44 billion deal, according to the May 18 filing which also shows state-owned asset manager China Reform Holdings Corp Ltd has provided $7 billion via a perpetual bond.
+Bank of China (BoC) has invested $10 billion via a perpetual bond, according to the May 18 U.S. Securities and Exchange Commission filing, which also shows that Chinese state-owned asset manager China Reform Holdings Corp Ltd has provided $7 billion via a perpetual bond.

-China's Industrial Bank Co Ltd has invested $1 billion through the same means, while Morgan Stanley has provided $2 billion via convertible preferred shares.
+Industrial Bank Co Ltd has also invested $1 billion through perpetual bonds, while Morgan Stanley - the only non-Chinese company involved in the new financing - has provided $2 billion via convertible preferred shares.

-The ambitious takeover is nearing the finish line after regulators last month granted the final approvals and as more than 80 percent of Syngenta shareholders voted in favor. .
+The ambitious Syngenta takeover is nearing the finish line after regulators last month granted the final approvals and as more than 90 percent of Syngenta shareholders have tendered their shares..

 The deal gives China a portfolio of top-tier chemicals and patent-protected seeds to improve agricultural output, but has also left ChemChina facing a hefty debt burden which it has been seeking to reduce by bringing in more equity investors and replacing short-term loans with longer-term debt.

 ChemChina last year arranged $32.9 billion in bridge loans from more than 20 Chinese, European and Asian lenders, stoking concern among investors and analysts over its leverage.
-The company has been trying to increase the ratio of equity financing and last year raised $5 billion from a Chinese fund.
+The company has been trying to repay some of this acquisition-related debt with equity, and subsequently last year raised $5 billion from a Chinese fund.